Global Business Consulting Available Sessions

 The required Business Consulting course is comprised of both a flipped classroom-style online academic course and a locally based business consulting project that will require you to meet regularly with clients and conduct group work outside of class.
 You’ll have the opportunity to learn about your assigned company through in-person or virtual meetings and by visiting their facilities/operations, conducting market research, creating relationships, ideating proposals and solutions, all of which will culminate in a consulting proposal.

-In addition to your 3-credit business consulting course and project, you will choose 1 CEA Core course and 2-3 additional CEA course to take from the catalog of course options available to you.
+In addition to your 3-credit business consulting course and project, you will choose 1 additional CEA CAPA course to take from the catalog of course options available to you.
 This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.

 The host institution has offered the following courses in the past.
 Please note that course listings may not be finalized until the start of the term; we’ll post an updated list when the host institution finalizes its offerings.